status-im/nimbus-eth1/nimbus/db/README.md

 * *(driver)*<br>
   The *driver* instances are sort of the lower layer workhorses.
-The implement logic for solving a particular problem, providing a typically well defined service, etc.
+The implement logic for solving a particular problem, providing a typically well-defined service, etc.

 * *(engine)*<br>